These unique trees lead tough lives, but we’re all the better for it.

 What are mangroves?
-Mangroves are tropical trees that thrive in conditions most timber could never tolerate — salty, coastal waters, and the interminable ebb and flow of the tide.
-With the ability to store vast amounts of carbon, mangrove forests are key weapons in the fight against climate change, but they are under threat worldwide.
-By protecting mangroves, we can help protect the future of our planet.
+Mangroves are tropical trees that thrive in conditions most trees could never tolerate — salty, coastal waters, and the interminable ebb and flow of the tide.
+Able to store vast amounts of planet-warming carbon, mangrove forests are critical climate allies, but they are under threat worldwide.
+If we can protect mangroves, we can help protect our climate.

-Unlike most trees, mangroves can grow directly in salty or brackish water.1 Their strategies for dealing with otherwise toxic levels of salinity vary — some species secrete salt after it is absorbed, while others filter out salt from the surrounding seawater.2 Tweet this fact »
+Unlike most trees, mangroves can grow directly in salty or brackish water.1 Their strategies for dealing with otherwise toxic levels of salinity vary.
+Some mangrove species secrete salt after it is absorbed, while others filter out salt from the surrounding seawater.2

-Though estimates vary, there are at least 50 — and maybe as many as 80 — mangrove species, ranging in height from small shrubs to trees that stand 40 meters above the water, but all species thrive in low-oxygen, high-saline coastal environments.3, 4 Tweet this fact »
+Though estimates vary, there are at least 50 — and maybe as many as 80 — mangrove species, ranging in height from small shrubs to trees that stand 40 meters (130 feet) above the water.
+All species thrive in low-oxygen, high-saline coastal environments.3,4

-Mangrove forests can be found on the saltwater coasts of more than 100 tropical and subtropical countries, totaling more than 140,000 square kilometers (54,000 square miles)6 — roughly the size of Greece or Arkansas.
-Tweet this fact »
+Mangrove forests can be found on the coasts of more than 100 tropical and subtropical countries, totaling more than 140,000 square kilometers (54,000 square miles)6 — roughly the size of Greece or Arkansas.

-The largest amount of mangrove coverage can be found in Indonesia, where mangrove trees cover some 31,000 square kilometers (about 12,000 square miles)7 — that’s more than twice the size of Jamaica or roughly the size of Maryland.
-Tweet this fact »
+The largest amount of mangrove coverage can be found in Indonesia, where mangrove trees cover some 31,000 square kilometers (about 12,000 square miles)7 — that’s more than twice the size of Jamaica, or roughly the size of Maryland.

 Mangroves have (carbon) hoarding issues

-Mangrove forests — specifically, their thick, impenetrable roots — are vital to shoreline communities as natural buffers against storm surges9, an increasing threat in a changing global climate with rising sea levels.
-Tweet this fact »
+Mangrove forests — specifically, their thick tangles of roots, which typically jut out of shallow coastal waters — are vital to shoreline communities as natural buffers against storm surges9, a growing threat thanks to rising sea levels.

-Mangroves are under threat nearly everywhere, but the problem is particularly acute in Myanmar, where one study estimated10 the mangrove loss rate is more than five times the global average.
-Tweet this fact »
+Mangroves are under threat nearly everywhere, but the problem is particularly acute in Myanmar, where one study estimated the mangrove loss rate is more than five times the global average.10

-In Thailand, Mexico and Indonesia, mangroves are often cut down to make room for temporary shrimp pens.
-But once the pens have been removed, the accumulated biowaste renders the water too toxic for most forms of life.3 Tweet this fact »
+In Thailand, Mexico and Indonesia, mangroves are often cleared to make room for shrimp farms.
+Eventually, the accumulated biowaste from the shrimp pens renders the water too toxic for most forms of life.3

 Mangroves’ dense root systems inhibit the flow of tidal water and encourage the deposition of nutrient-rich sediments.
-But once lost, mangroves are very difficult to replant due to shifts in the very sediments the roots helped keep in place.11 Tweet this fact »
+But once lost, mangroves are very difficult to replant due to shifts in the very sediments that the roots once helped keep in place.11

 References